 Lick Response Type Classification

-To classify the encoding pattern for each unit in relation to licking, we calculated peri-event raster plots and histograms for each unit, from -100 ms to +100 ms, using 5 ms bins, with licks centered at time 0 sec.
+To classify the encoding pattern for each unit in relation to licking, we calculated peri-event raster plots and histograms for all units, from -100 ms to +100 ms, using 5 ms bins, with licks centered at time 0 sec.
 We analyzed the average firing rates in 50 ms periods before and after licking (Baseline: -100 ms to -50 ms; Pre-Lick: -50ms to 0 ms; Post-Lick:0 ms to +50 ms).
 We performed Wilcoxon rank-sign tests on these firing rates and classified the response types based on which of these comparisons were significantly different and the sign of the difference between averages.
 We identified four types of lick-responses: lick-excited (E), lick-inhibited (I), lick-predictive (P), and no response (NR) (see Table 1 for detailed classification criteria